anderseknert/roast/README.md

 Note that this applies equally to empty `else` bodies, which are represented the same way in the original AST, and omitted entirely in the optimized format.

+Similarly, Roast discards `location` attributes from attributes that don't have an actual location in the source code.
+An example of this is the `data` term of a package path, which is present only in the AST.

 ### Removed `annotations` attribute from module